dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/number-format/info.md

 ## Decimals

-When the amount of wanted `decimals` is set as a property, but the given value contains decimals which exceeds the wanted `decimals`, the output value will get round up or down.
+When the amount of wanted `decimals` is set as a property, but the given value contains decimals that exceeds the wanted `decimals`, the output value will get rounded up or down.
 Use `omit_rounding` if you need to hard-cut decimals from the displayed value.

 ## Details

-> Screen readers requires numbers to be formatted properly in order to be read as numbers.
+> Screen readers require numbers to be formatted properly in order to be read as numbers.
 The **NumberFormat** component will help to achieve this requirement.

 So, numbers are formatted differently for screen readers than the visual number.
-And numbers also gets assigned a `lang` attribute, so the screen reader knows what language (locale) should be used on the particular number, even if the text around not corresponds to the same language.
+And numbers also get assigned a `lang` attribute, so the screen reader knows what language (locale) should be used on the particular number, even if the text around does not correspond to the same language.

 ## Accessibility

-To enhance the **Copy & Paste** experience of copying numbers into other applications, the NumberFormat component automatically changes the number formatting to be without thousand separator and to have a dot, instead of a coma for the decimal separator.
+To enhance the **Copy & Paste** experience of copying numbers into other applications, the NumberFormat component automatically changes the number formatting to be without thousand separators and to have a dot, instead of a comma for the decimal separator.

-**NVDA** has also [issues](https://github.com/nvaccess/nvda/issues/8874) on reconciling the `lang` attribute, this makes it hard to have a solid and good working solution for reading numbers.
+**NVDA** has also [issues](https://github.com/nvaccess/nvda/issues/8874) on reconciling the `lang` attribute, this makes it hard to have a solid and good solution for reading numbers.
 VoiceOver on desktop makes a perfect job there.

 **VoiceOver** on mobile devices (iOS) only supports numbers read out properly to a maximum of `99,999.00`.
 On amounts above this value, VO reads numbers digit by digit.